peteradye/project-Ellen_Bennett/README.md

 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/Open_R_Script.png" width = "500" />

 ## Running Code

+Note: There is no external data sources required for this project.
+All data is generated using random number generators in Mathematica and R.

 ### Mathematica Notebook

 This is a guide on running the notebook.
 Certain subsections take up to 30 minutes to run, so it is **NOT** advised to run the entire notebook.
 Any section with a long running time includes a warning sign at the beginning of the code to inform the user.